UPC-School/DIBD-CC/Lab02.md

 Once your program works correctly, you can try finding another term of your interest.

+Q24: Add the code to `TwitterListener.py` and your comments to README.md.

 <a name="Tasks25"/>

 ## Task 2.5:  Analyzing tweets - Counting terms